Neovili/Perpetuo/README.md

 ## Why Perpetuo

-Emerging technologies — from AI systems to advanced materials — are reshaping society faster than governance frameworks can adapt.
+Emerging technologies, from AI systems to advanced materials, are reshaping society faster than governance frameworks can adapt.
 Existing civic technology platforms excel at discussion structuring and opinion aggregation, but none provide citizens with structured methods to assess